gyrdym/ml_linalg/README.md

 ````

 #### Matrix indexing
-The library's matrix interface offers `pick` method, that supposes to return a new matrix, consisting of different
+&nbsp;&nbsp;&nbsp;&nbsp;The library's matrix interface offers `pick` method, that returns a new matrix,
-segments of a source matrix (like in Pandas dataframe in Python, e.g. `loc` method).
-It's possible to build a new
+consisting of different segments of a source matrix (like in Pandas dataframe in Python, e.g. `loc` method).
+It's
-matrix from certain columns and vectors and they should not be necessarily subsequent: for example, it is needed to
+possible to build a new matrix from certain columns and vectors and they should not be necessarily subsequent.
+For
-create a matrix from rows 1, 3, 5 and columns 1 and 3.
-To do so, it's needed to access the matrix this way:
+example, one needs to create a matrix from rows 1, 3, 5 and columns 1 and 3.
+To do so, it's needed to access the
+matrix this way:

 ````Dart
 import 'package:ml_linalg/linalg.dart';
 import 'package:xrange/zrange.dart';